+SCOPE 1

-- Scope 1 - All Direct Emissions from the activities of an organisation or under their control.
-Including fuel combustion on site such as gas boilers, fleet vehicles and air-conditioning leaks. - Scope 2 - Indirect Emissions from electricity purchased and used by the organisation.
-Emissions are created during the production of the energy and eventually used by the organisation. - Scope 3 - All Other Indirect Emissions from activities of the organisation, occurring from sources that they do not own or control.
+All Direct Emissions from the activities of an organisation or under their control.
+Including fuel combustion on site such as gas boilers, fleet vehicles and air-conditioning leaks.

+SCOPE 2

+Indirect Emissions from electricity purchased and used by the organisation.
+Emissions are created during the production of the energy and eventually used by the organisation.